crazyvest/Play-AARTS-ON-HaoFang-Platform/README.md

 # Play AARTS ON HaoFang Platform
-This is the direction to play multiplayer virsual-LAN game on HaoFang platform from China.
+This is the direction to play multiplayer virtual-LAN game on HaoFang platform from China.

 ---------------------------------
 # Fix AA Crashed On Windows vista/7/8.1/10